tracel-ai/burn/burn-book/src/basic-workflow/model.md

 Similar to neural network modules, the [`Tensor`](../building-blocks/tensor.md) struct given as a parameter also takes the Backend trait as a generic argument, alongside its rank(or dimensionality).
 Even if it is not used in this specific example, it is possible to add the kind of the tensor as a third generic argument.
-For example, a 3-dimensional Tensor of different data types(float, int, bool) would eb defined as following:
+For example, a 3-dimensional Tensor of different data types(float, int, bool) would be defined as following:

 ```rust , ignore
 Tensor<B, 3> // Float tensor (default)